serradura/u-case/README.md

 ### What is a `Micro::Case::Result`?

-A `Micro::Case::Result` stores use cases output data.
+A `Micro::Case::Result` stores the use cases output data.
 These are their main methods:
 - `#success?` returns true if is a successful result.
 - `#failure?` returns true if is an unsuccessful result.
 - `#value` the result value itself.
 - `#type` a Symbol which gives meaning for the result, this is useful to declare different types of failures or success.
-- `#on_success` or `#on_failure` are hook methods which help you define the application flow.
+- `#on_success` or `#on_failure` are hook methods that help you define the application flow.
 - `#use_case` if is a failure result, the use case responsible for it will be accessible through this method.
 This feature is handy to handle a flow failure (this topic will be covered ahead).

 [⬆️ Back to Top](#table-of-contents-)